Federal 'small claims' copyright board established

 As authorized by Congress, the U.S. Copyright Office established the Copyright Claims Board.
 The board is a three-person tribunal that reviews and rules on "small claims" copyright filings seeking damages up to $30,000.
 The board was designed to be less expensive and faster than bringing a claim to federal court.

-Copyright is the legal framework for ownership of written works, paintings, sculptures, photographs, videos, recorded music, sheet music, computer programs, video games, architectural design, choreography, etc. “Copyright” is one name for a bundle of rights: the right to make copies, distribute copies, make derivative works (such as a translation or adaptation), and the public performance and/or public display of works.
+Copyright is the legal framework for ownership of written works, paintings, sculptures, photographs, videos, recorded music, sheet music, computer programs, video games, architectural design, choreography, etc. Whether you are a creator or a user of copyrighted materials, it is important to understand the key legal concepts of copyright.
+“Copyright” is one name for a bundle of rights: the right to make copies, distribute copies, make derivative works (such as a translation or adaptation), and the public performance and/or public display of works.

 The University’s policies concerning copyright and intellectual property are intended to further its central mission—the sustained production, preservation, and dissemination of knowledge—while responsibly administering Princeton’s resources.
 The University – through its faculty, students and staff – may be both a creator and a user of protected intellectual property.
 The University seeks to support the responsible exchange of intellectual property and to that end, works to raise awareness about issues of copyright, educating members of the community about principles of fair use, and providing resources to advance teaching and research.

 As in any form of academic publishing, attribution is essential.
 Whether or not the materials are still under copyright, the sources for all third party materials should be appropriately credited.
 Proper attribution contains:

 - Credit line of holding institution

 Material found on the web must be used in a manner consistent with any applicable restrictions, including specific phrasing for attribution.